 Work Package 3

-The overall aim of WP3 is to understand and evaluate how co-developed climate services facilitate and possibly accelerate decision-making by evaluating real-world case studies.
+The overall aim of WP3 is to understand and evaluate how co-developed climate services facilitate and possibly accelerate decision-making and operation of end-user organizations by investigating real-world case studies.

-For investigating how co-developed climate services facilitate or accelerate decision-making processes in the case studies WP 3 will utilise mainly social science methods, including a questionnaire based assessment of online climate portals and a series of semi-structured interviews with key stakeholders in the case studies.
+WP 3 mainly utilizes social science methods, including a questionnaire based assessment of online climate portals and a series of semi-structured interviews with key stakeholders in the case studies.
 Within the framework of a co-development process with case study organizations in Spain, France, Austria, Germany, Denmark and Sweden, WP 3 will: